apakrash/packet-generation-tools/docs/01-[START-HERE]-intro.md

 # Introduction

-Packet generation has been the present in networking for a long time and with the advent of cloud computing, Infrastructure as Code, CI/CD pipelines, automating packet generation for network audit and resiliency testing need has increased more than ever.
+Packet generation has been there in networking for a long time and with the advent of cloud computing, Infrastructure as Code, CI/CD pipelines, automating packet generation for network audit and resiliency testing need has increased more than ever.

 Although there is off-the-shelf software available for traffic generation, they incorporate a massive technical debt for learning and implementing a custom solution.
 In comparison open-source tools are very easy to learn, incorporate in your daily automation pipeline, or just plainly generate packets.